List of DTT channels in the United Kingdom: Streamed channels

-Interactive services for compatible receivers (Internet connection/compatible HD TV/box required).
+Interactive services for compatible receivers streamed from the Internet (Internet connection/compatible HD TV/box required).

 Interactive

-These are services that are not designed to be channels but do show up on the EPG of the majority of Freeview boxes.
+These are services that are not designed to be channels but do show up on the EPG of the majority of Freeview TVs and boxes.

 Adult

 These channels are not listed on Freeview's online TV Guide.

 Radio stations

-Unlike the TV channels, the radio stations only broadcast in audio and information displayed on the screen.
+Unlike the TV channels, the radio stations only broadcast as audio-only services and the station's logo (and sometimes information) is displayed on the screen.
+On BBC radio stations there are also interactive services via the red button.
 Those stations also broadcast on analogue radio, Digital Audio Broadcasting and online.
 BBC local radio stations for England are in the section above this list, as well as those from Scotland, Wales and Northern Ireland.